10 THINGS YOUR HORSE WOULD BE HAPPY IF YOU KNEW

-This can insure your equipment will FIT YOUR HORSE’S BODY when it’s IN MOTION.
-Mental, emotional and physical damage can result if you don’t safeguard this.
+This can ensure your equipment will FIT YOUR HORSE’S BODY when it’s IN MOTION.
+Mental, emotional, and physical damage can result if you don’t safeguard this.

 Locate your horse’s shoulder blade’s back edge

 While your horse is standing squarely, feel gently but firmly with your fingertips to find the back edge of the shoulder blade (scapula).
 You’ll feel where the firm muscular area drops off.
 Make note of that location for saddle position.

 Lift the front knee and pull it forward while feeling with your other hand as the shoulder muscles pull the scapula backward.
 This is what happens in full stride.
 Feel firmly to be sure you locate the furthermost point of the backswing and muscle bulge.

 Observe the natural downward curve of the center back area of your horse’s topline profile at a standstill